DaniloMurer/DaniloMurer/README.md

 <h2 align="left">Hi 👋!
-My name is Danilo aka Churrer and I'm a Junior Software Engineer from Switzerland</h2>
+My name is Danilo aka Churrer, and I'm a Junior Software Engineer from Switzerland</h2>

 ###